Trump Media & Technology Group: History

 On March 22, 2024, DWAC shareholders approved the merger with TMTG, which was completed on March 25, 2024.
 The combined company began trading under the symbol DJT and finished the day with an $8 billion valuation.
 In regulatory filings, Lighthizer and McMahon are listed as independent directors.
 An April 1, 2024, SEC filing revealed that TMTG lost over $58 million in 2023 with only $4 million in advertising revenue from Truth Social.
 Following criticisms about its auditor, BF Borgers, TMTG fired the firm on May 6, 2024, due to regulatory requirements.
 In May 2024, the company reported a net loss of $327.6 million for the first quarter of 2024 with $770,500 in revenue.
 In July 2024, TMTG joined the Russell 1000 and Russell 3000 indexes and raised $105 million through the cash exercise of its warrants.
 On July 12, 2024, one day before the assassination attempt on Donald Trump, Austin Private Wealth filed a report indicating that it had shorted 12 million shares of TMTG.
 Four days later, it amended the filing to 1,200 shares and apologized for its "filing error," which spurred conspiracy theories.

 As of the close of business on September 23, 2024, the stock's share price had fallen to $12.15, some 84 percent below its March high of $79.38.
 However, over the following month, it recovered much of this loss.
 On November 5 (Election Day), trading was halted twice for volatility.

 On December 19, 2024, president-elect Donald Trump transferred all of his shares (nearly 115 million) into a trust controlled by his son, Donald Trump Jr. The intent was to reduce conflict of interest.
 At the time, these shares were worth about $4 billion.

 On January 28, 2025, its six directors – Kash Patel, Linda McMahon, Robert Lighthizer, Eric Swider, Kyle Green and Donald Trump Jr. – were awarded nearly 26,000 shares each.

+On December 31, 2025, the company set its focuses on social media, financial, blockchain and nuclear fusion.

+Lighthizer and Swider resigned from the board in March and April 2026, respectively, and Boris Epshteyn was appointed chairman effective April 30.
+Also in April 2026, Nunes was replaced with interim CEO Kevin McGurn.